-Priority 1 - Expand Homeownership/Create Affordable Housing
+Priority 1 - Homeownership Affordability and Sustainability

-As identified in the FY 2020-2024 Consolidated Plan, The priority housing needs that will be addressed are cost burden and minor housing conditions.
+As identified in the FY 2016-2020 Consolidated Plan, The priority housing needs that will be addressed are cost burden and minor housing conditions.
 The number one housing problem identified in the Housing Needs Assessment was cost burden.
-Homeownership, as well as existing owner-occupied needs, will be addressed.
-Margate has contracted with Broward County to implement their Consolidated Plan.
+Homeownership, as well as existing owner occupied needs, will be addressed.
+Due to a lack of capacity as mentioned previously, the City of Weston entered into an agreement on May 8, 2018 to administer the City's housing programs.
 As a result, the County was able to provide a larger number of homeowners with assistance.
-The City of Margate is addressing these needs by providing deferred payment loans to low/moderate income residents for owner-occupied residential rehabilitation.
-The City of Margate utilized CDBG funding to increase affordable housing opportunities for very low-income persons through first time homebuyer assistance.
+The City of Weston is addressing these needs by providing deferred payment loans to low/moderate income residents for owner-occupied residential rehabilitation.
+The City of Weston utilized CDBG funding to increase affordable housing opportunities for very low-income persons through first time homebuyer assistance.

 The PR23 provides an overall summary of all the activities that are open and completed within the program year.
-While the PR23 indicates no activities were completed and a total of 18 households were assisted, the PR03 Activity Summary Report indicates a total of \$9,588.90 of CDBG funding was drawn for service delivery of down payment/purchase assistance.
-The draw amount was for direct service delivery that was used for the existing clients.
+While the PR23 indicates a total of seven (7) activities completed, the PR03 Activity Summary Report indicates that no funding was drawn.